mousepawmedia/devdocs/repomaster/source/buildsystem/c_and_cpp.rst

 sanitizer we are to compile with.

 The syntax should be pretty easy to discern by now, so let's talk about intent.
-Each of the five santizers our build system supports need certain compiler and linker flags for optimal performance (see their documentation).
+Each of the five sanitizers our build system supports need certain compiler and linker flags for optimal performance (see their documentation).
 We include each of those flags here.